The Fluorescent Veil: A Stealthy and Effective Physical Adversarial Patch Against Traffic Sign Recognition

-where $f(x)$ is the confidence score for all $k$ labels.
-The goal of our proposed method is to add fluorescent ink $\delta$ to the target object to produce adversarial samples $x_{adv} = x + \delta$, which causes the model to misclassification:

-Meanwhile, the perturbation added to $x_{adv}$ should be minimized to ensure that $x_{adv}$ remains inconspicuous to humans and avoids detection.

-\subsection{Automatic Traffic Sign Localization}
+\subsection{Automatic traffic sign localization}

-TSR systems typically predict bounding boxes to mark the approximate locations of traffic signs, but these areas often include extra space, such as background or other elements.
-Since fluorescent ink can only be applied to the actual surface of the traffic signs, an attacker must precisely locate the valid areas of the signs.
-Unlike previous approaches that rely on manually marking traffic signs, our goal is to automatically identify the regions of traffic signs in images for precise placement of perturbations.
-To achieve this, we propose the following three steps: (1) Enhance the contrast of the input image or frame to better distinguish traffic signs from the background.
-(2) Segment the region by detecting the edges of the traffic signs.
-(3) Identify the exact location of traffic signs based on their color characteristics.
+Since fluorescent ink can only be applied to the actual surface of the traffic signs, we propose three steps to automatically identify the regions of traffic signs for precise placement of perturbations.
+This masking mechanism ensures that the perturbation fully complies with the shape and placement constraints of the real-world scenario.
+As a result, the perturbation remains effective and consistent across both digital and physical environments.

 \textbf{Histogram equalization}.
-In the first step, we preprocess the data containing traffic signs.
-We apply histogram equalization \cite{pizer1987adaptive} to images that meet the contrast condition (\ref{contrast}) to enhance their contrast, which aids in better detection of traffic sign regions.
-Specifically, histogram equalization is used if the input image $x$ satisfies the following condition:
+The histogram equalization \cite{pizer1987adaptive} is used if the input image $x$ satisfies the following condition: